Randy Bean and Cynthia Elliott

 Chair of Nominating & Governance Committee, Communications

-Charlie Hatton was on the Board of Raynham Hall, an historic house museum, served on the Mill Neck Zoning Board of Appeals and was a trustee at Seawhanaka Corinthian Yacht Club.
-More recently, he has served as Commodore at the Stonington Harbor Yacht Club, a Board member at Denison Pequots Nature Center, and President of the Stonington Village Improvement Association.
+Charlie Hatton was on the Board of Raynham Hall, an historic house museum, served on the Mill Neck Zoning Board of Appeals and was a trustee at Seawanhaka Corinthian Yacht Club.
+More recently, he has served as Commodore at the Stonington Harbor Yacht Club, a Board member at Denison Pequotsepos Nature Center, and President of the Stonington Village Improvement Association.

 Program and Development Committees